-CRI 9.2.2 Should any match, except for the Men's National Championship Final and Men's National Trophy Final, be postponed/rearranged, then the home side shall be responsible for the appointment of both umpires.
-The home side should however liaise with their ECB ACO Regional Appointer or Cricket Scotland who will do their best to assist with these appointments.
+CRI 8.2.5 Should any match, except for the Men's National Championship Final Women's National Championship Final or Men's National Trophy Final, be rescheduled (note REG 9.2) or rearranged (note CRI 12 and REG 14), then the home side shall be responsible for the appointment of both umpires.
+The home side should however liaise with their ECB ACO Regional Appointer/Cricket Scotland who will do their best to assist with these appointments.

-CRI 9.2.3 Payment of the umpires shall be the responsibility of the first named (home) team, except for the Men's National Championship and Final Men's National Trophy Final for which this shall be the responsibility of BUCS.
-When the first named (home) team is communicating directly with the appointed umpires to confirm fixture details, they shall provide the umpires with a copy of the BUCS Cricket Umpire Reimbursement Pro Forma.
-The umpires shall then complete the reimbursement pro forma and present it to the team for payment before the fixture commences.
+CRI 8.2.6 Payment of the umpires shall be the responsibility of the first named (home) team, except for the Men's National Championship Final, Women's National Championship Final or Men's National Trophy Final for which this shall be the responsibility of BUCS.
+When the first named (home) team is communicating directly with the appointed umpires to confirm fixture details, they are required to confirm with them the payment process.
+Payment should be made no later than 14 days after the date of the fixture.
+In any cases where an umpire has not been paid by 14 days after the date of the fixture, without any agreement with a team for this to be the case, the umpire should email discipline@bucs.org.uk and BUCS will chase payment for them.

-CRI 9.2.4 The fees payable shall be:
+CRI 8.2.7 The fees payable shall be:

-- Men's National league matches, National Championship matches, and Playoff matches £60.00 per umpire per match with no additional travel allowance. - Men's North/South league matches and National Trophy matches £50.00 per umpire per match with no additional travel allowance. - If a match is postponed or cancelled, and an umpire has either commenced or completed their journey to the ground, the umpire will be reimbursed as above.
+Men's National league matches, Men's National Championship matches, and Men's Playoff matches - £60.00 per umpire per match with no additional travel allowance.

+- Men's North/South league matches, Men's National Trophy matches, Women's North/South league matches, Women's National Championship matches, and Women's Playoff matches £50.00 per umpire per match with no additional travel allowance. - If a match is postponed or cancelled, and an umpire has either commenced or completed their journey to the ground, the umpire will be reimbursed as above.